 In short, they don’t work together at all in their stock configurations, you need to download either the 48 key, or 24 key update file above, which was constructed by the Genovation support team and install it into the Genovation keypads prior to anything you do here.
 Again Genovation has a tool for this, and again, it is included with the keypad when you buy it.
 Follow the instruction in the Genovation install folder on how to upgrade your keypad, using the file here as the upgrade file.
 It takes about five minutes to upgrade the keypad.
 When you are finished, the P3 will recognize the Genovation Keypad as a dumb keyboard.

 Genovation has updated both the Keypad and the software.
 You no longer need to update the keypad firmware.
-Genovation has added a software switch in the keypad key programming software to select either USB, (dumb keyboard, for the P3), or Multimedia keyboard for other uses.
-Just select USB as the keyboard type in the Genovation key programming software.
+Genovation has added a software switch in the keypad key by key programming software to select either USB, (dumb keyboard, for the P3), or Multimedia keyboard for other uses.
+Just select USB as the keyboard type in the Genovation key by key programming software.
 No need to update the keypad firmware.
-I have left the original paragraph in for those that have already working keypads, using the old method.
+I have left the original paragraph above in for those that have already working keypads, using the old method.

 Now– assuming that the P3 is NOT in macro programming mode, when the P3 sees a trigger character come in on the USB port, (from the Genovation, or a keyboard), the P3 looks at that trigger character, and then fires the macro associated with that trigger character into the K3.